braze-inc/braze-docs/_docs/_hidden/private_betas/preview_user_paths.md

 ## Example

 In this example, the Canvas is set up to target users who haven't had a session in an app.
-This journey includes a Message step with a welcome email, a Delay step set for one day, and an Audience Paths step that splits into two paths: users who have at least one session, and everyone else.
+This journey includes a Message step with a welcome email, a Delay step set for one day, and an Audience Paths step that splits into two paths: users with at least one session, and everyone else.
 Depending on which audience path a user falls in, the subsequent Message step will be sent.

 ![][1]{:style="max-width:70%"}

-Because our test user meets the Canvas entry criteria, they're able to enter the Canvas and go through the user journey.
-However, because our test user hasn't opened the app in the last calendar day, they will continue down the "Everyone else" path and receive an push notification that reads: "Last change!
+Because our test user meets the Canvas entry criteria, they can enter the Canvas and go through the user journey.
+However, because our test user hasn't opened the app in the last calendar day, they will continue down the "Everyone else" path and receive a push notification that reads: "Last chance!
 Complete your first task for an exclusive bonus."

 ![][2]